- Why is my wrapped token not listed on ACCOINTING.com?

 When looking at pegged and wrapped tokens, we always know that their value is going to be the same as the original asset.
 Because of this, we can classify it as the original, if they’re based on an asset we support.
 To do so, we would just need to go to the “Unknown Currencies” section of our web app.
 Once there, look for the missing token, and classify it as the original.
 The following example shows what this would look like.

-Example of a Binance wrapped version of USDT being classified as USDT
+Example of an Polygon Wrapped version of ETH being classified as ETH

-We can do this in the example because, as we said earlier, they based BUSD-T on USDT.
-Because of this, their value is the same.
+We can do this in the example because, as we said earlier, they based the value of Wrapped Ether on the Polygon Network as the same value of just normal ETH.
+Because of this, their value is the same and can be synced.

 In summary, a pegged token is an asset that has its value linked to any other asset.
 A wrapped token is an asset that is linked to another token and made to work on a different blockchain.
 In either case, if they based the token in question on another token on our platform, then classify it as the one that is supported.